fenago/cockroachdb-terraform/md/Lab_4.md

-# Lab: Basic Operations in CockroachDB
+# Lab 4: Basic Operations in CockroachDB

 This lab guides you through some of the most essential CockroachDB SQL statements using an interactive SQL shell connected to a temporary,